Azure/custom-ai-on-azure/tutorials/README.md

 2. Setting up your AZTK Spark cluster to read/write data from Azure Blob
 3. Use AZTK's interactive-mode to run jupyter notebooks and the Spark UI
 4. Use Azure Functions to automate your AZTK batch job
+5. [Enterprise-Ready] Deploy your AZTK clusters in a Virtual Network

 Please see this architecture [link] reference for a full end-to-end batch scoring sceanrio with Spark on AZTK.